We all played with them.

 Although the bags are in standard colors, the storage bags come in blue or pink for a little girl.

-With the LEGO Classic Medium Creative Brick Box’s 35 different colors and 18 tires with wheel rims, there is no limit to what your four-year-old can create.
+With the LEGO Classic Medium Creative Brick Box’s 35 vibrant colors and 18 tires with wheel rims, there is no limit to what your four-year-old can create.
 LEGO is famous for its building toys for kids of all ages.
 This 484-piece creative kit is one of the best LEGO sets for a preschooler, and with lots of wheels, there is no stopping the imagination!

 The PicassoTiles 60 Piece Set with its clear 3D color magnetic building blocks may inspire your preschooler to dream big and complete artistic, architectural designs unique to your child.
 PicassoTiles are fun building toys that challenge your kid to explore their arty and creative skills.